floheitzmann/floheitzmann/README.md

     <a href="https://www.youtube.com/channel/UCImm7QF3lLwdU-qDAPZGdYQ"><img src="https://img.shields.io/badge/-Youtube-2D2B55?style=flat-square&logo=Youtube&logoColor=white"/></a>
 </p>

 I've been programming on personal projects since 2015.
 I have experience with Java, Dart, Flutter and Go.
 My current project is [Snapspot](https://snapspot.app), an app to find and share photo locations.
+Sometimes I also upload YouTube videos that have something to do with development.